 When we moved, I bought new pink dishcloths to match our new kitchen and demoted the old ones (green and other colors) to bathroom cleaning cloths.
 As they get worn out, they become “rags” that get one last use for some yucky job and then get thrown away.

 We use produce bags over and over again until they tear or something gets moldy in them.
 After using the produce, we put the bag into one of our canvas tote bags that we use for grocery shopping so that we’ll take it back to the store next time.

 We use liner bags from cereal, crackers, etc., to store homemade frozen foods; they’re good, tough bags.
-We generally throw away those after one extra use, but zip-top plastic food bags average about 5 uses each in our house–we just keep shaking out crumbs and rinsing or washing if necessary.
+We generally throw away those after one extra use, but zip-top plastic food bags average at least 5 uses each in our house–we just keep shaking out crumbs and rinsing or washing if necessary.